-- Research Fellow (Mental Health & Wellbeing)
+- Lecturer in Mental Health (Mental Health & Wellbeing)

 Ambrose or 'Jack’ joined the Institute of Health and Wellbeing in December 2014, where he now works as a Research Fellow in Mental Health and Wellbeing.
 Before joining the University of Glasgow, he worked in the Prevention of Alcohol-related Harm Research Group, Population Health Sciences, at the University of Dundee.

 He obtained his Ph.D in the psychology of alcohol-misuse prevention and measurement from the University of Strathclyde, where he also received BA (Hons) and Masters in Research Methods degree awards in psychology.